wp-plugins/eg-attachments/readme.txt

 === Plugin Name ===
 Contributors: Emmanuel Georjon
 Donate link: http://www.emmanuelgeorjon.com/
-Tags: post, attachment
+Tags: posts, attachments
 Requires at least: 2.6.0
 Tested up to: 2.8.4
-Stable tag: 1.4.1
+Stable tag: 1.4.2

 This plugin add a shortcode to display the list of attachments of a post, with icon and details.
 EG-Attachments is "TinyMCE integrated".